Barsukov-m/barsukov-m.github.io/README.md

 # barsukov-m.github.io
-My portfolio repository.
+This is my portfolio repository.

-Feel free to add issues and pull requests.
+Feel free to add pull requests.